Continuity Clinics | Outpatient Primary Care and Subspecialty | Urgent Care | Geriatrics

-Residents rotate through a variety of general and specialty neurology clinics at the VA San Diego Healthcare System hospital, UC San Diego Medical Center in Hillcrest, and UC San Diego Thornton Hospital.
+Residents rotate through a variety of general and specialty neurology clinics at the VA San Diego Healthcare System hospital, UC San Diego Medical Center in Hillcrest, and Thornton Pavilion (part of Jacobs Medical Center in La Jolla).
 They work with the neurology faculty to evaluate new and returning patients and develop diagnostic and management strategies for these patients.

 Owen Clinic is a primary care clinic for patients with HIV disease.
 All residents have the option of rotating through this HIV clinic for 2- to 4-week blocks.

 Kaiser Endocrinology is a 4-week elective rotating through endocrinology clinics at Kaiser Permanente, a large health maintenance organization.
 This rotation is an option for PGY-3 or 4 (Medicine/Pediatrics) residents.